The Store.exe process causes high CPU usage when a specific message is synchronized with ActiveSync on a computer that is running Exchange Server 2003

 To resolve this problem immediately, contact Microsoft Product Support Services to obtain the hotfix.
 For a complete list of Microsoft Product Support Services telephone numbers and information about support costs, visit the following Microsoft Web site:Note In special cases, charges that are ordinarily incurred for support calls may be canceled if a Microsoft Support Professional determines that a specific update will resolve your problem.
 The usual support costs will apply to additional support questions and issues that do not qualify for the specific update in question.

 Because of file dependencies, this hotfix requires Microsoft Exchange Server 2003 Service Pack 2 to be installed on the server.
-For more information, click the following article number to view the article in the Microsoft Knowledge Base:

 Restart requirementYou do not have to restart the computer after you apply this hotfix.
 However, the following services are restarted automatically when you apply this hotfix: